b-turchyn/checkit/README.md

 checkit
 =======

-Local Storage checklist for confirming multiple steps.
+Local Storage checklist for confirming multiple steps to a process.